 I was able to use the remote for a sustained amount of time.
 It goes in “sleep mode” automatically if it detects no activity on your end for a little while.
 One cycle of charge made me go through about 3 weeks of usage, but I don’t use my TV that much though.
 That’s to compare to the Logitech K400 which I’ve owned for more than a year now, and on which I never changed the batteries yet.
 So, the battery of the device is ok for what it’s supposed to do, but not insanely great.

 The MK702 II is a good air mouse, light, compact, with good key features and a design I like.
 The integrated keyboard is good enough for minimal use (enter a username and password, search for something on google or google play, the occasional tweet, etc…) but might become tedious for longer typing tasks such as writing an email.
 The integrated speaker and mic are just a gimmick, and not good enough in my experience for any actual use, and are the big missed opportunity of this device.
 The additional universal IR remote integration is a nice addon that turns out to be more useful than I initially thought to limit the number of remotes in your living room.
-For the reasonable price of $47, I recommend it for use with your MK802 III, IV, or any other Android Mini PC connected to your TV.
+Given its reasonable price, I recommend it for use with your MK802 III, IV, or any other Android Mini PC connected to your TV.
 A purchase I do not regret, as I now use the MK702 II more often than my logitech K400 keyboard.